ZZYSonny/Oxford-CS-Environment-Setup/PartAB/Concurrent/cso_2.13.md

 - Seq[T] is now immutable.Seq[T].
     - File `io.threadcso.debug.Logger` Class `Logger` Function `events` is effected.
 I add `.toList` to convert the `mutable.Queue` to a `immutable.Seq`
     - File `io.threadcso.semaphore.LockFreeDequeue` Function `elements`.
 I use `it.asScala.toList` to convert
-- Moved a few @lidable annotation according to the compiler.
+- Moved a few @elidable annotation according to the compiler.
 Compiler Error was `Only concrete methods can be marked`

 ## Compilation Notice
 Like the 2.12 version.
 First you need to compile two macro file.
 Then while compiling the rest, this jar needs to be included in classpath.